USS Noa (DD-841): 1969–1973

-Noa returned via the same route as her journey into the Middle east.
-She participated in Bilateral Operations with the Brazilian Navy while in Brazilian waters.
+Noa returned via the same route she used for her journey to the Middle East.
+She participated in bilateral operations with the Brazilian Navy while in Brazilian waters.

 Noa was decommissioned on 31 October 1973.
-Then she was loaned to the Spanish Navy for less than two years.
 She was struck from the U.S. Naval Vessel Register on 2 June 1975.

-Spanish Blas de Lezo (D65)
+Spanish Navy

-The ship served in the Spanish Navy as Blas de Lezo (D65), named after Adm.
-Blas de Lezo y Olavarrieta (1689–1741).
-She was sold by the United States to Spain on 17 May 1978.
+The United States loaned the ship to the Spanish Navy in 1973 and sold her outright to Spain on 17 May 1978.
+She served in the Spanish Navy as SPS Blas de Lezo (D65), named after Admiral Blas de Lezo y Olavarrieta (1689–1741).
 Blas de Lezo was stricken and scrapped in 1991.